dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

   2 | My second review | My Second SQL book
 ```

-So, we're actually only getting getting three rows back, but only two unique books
+As we can see two of the books are duplicates, so there are actually only only two unique books.
+Why is that, and how can we fix our query above to return the correct count?

 JOINs link two tables based on one or more fields by returning each row where a match is present between the field(s).
-To be more specific about the problem we're encountering, if there are multiple reviews of a book then a simple count on `books.title` will return that same book title `n` number of times where `n` is the number of reviews for that book.
+To be more specific about the problem we're encountering, if there are multiple reviews of a book, then a simple count on `books.title` will return that same book title as many times as there are reviews for that book.

-As we can see, we need to be a bit more careful when executing JOINs on non One-to-One relationships.
-To fix this problem, we'll include the `DISTINCT` keyword to limit our results set to unique books.
+To fix the duplicates problem, we can include the `DISTINCT` keyword to limit our results set to unique books.

 ```sql
 SELECT COUNT(DISTINCT books.title)